GSK ( '') Transaction notification Form 6 : GSK plc (the 'Company') Transaction notification - Form 6-K | MarketScreener

 |

-Acquisition of Ordinary Shares following the re-investment of dividends paid to shareholders on 6 October 2022.
+Increase in notional interest in Ordinary Shares following the re-investment of dividends paid to shareholders on 6 October 2022 on Ordinary Shares held in the Company's Deferred Annual Bonus Plan

 |